davidgarland/types/src/bidirectional_type_checking/README.md

 The Haskell is pretty simple; the call to `ctxInst` naturally already requires searching the context for `∃b` (called `y` here), so we only do the search for `∃a` (called `x` here).

+**TODO Wed, Jan 15, 2020: This code is actually wrong, because I forgot to check whether x or y comes first in the context-- it is an *ordered* context!
+In this code, if `Exst y` happens to come before `Exst x` in the context, this rule would lead to a context that is not well-formed.
+I need to fix this.**

 ```Haskell
 instLeft (Exs x) (Exs y) = ctxHas (Exs x) >> ctxInst Exst y (Exs x)
 ```